handong1587/handong1587.github.io/_posts/linux_study/2015-12-07-linux-search-file.md

 ---
 layout: post
 category: linux_study
-title: "Search For A File On Linux"
+title: Search For A File On Linux
 date: 2015-12-07
 ---